Student STEM Competitions

 The next bridges event is scheduled for Nov.
 12, 2016.

-Sponsors: Syracuse University’s College of Engineering and Computer Science, Lockheed Martin, Time Warner Cable’s Connect a Million Minds, the Technology Alliance of Central New York, and NASA.
+Sponsors: Syracuse University’s College of Engineering and Computer Science, Lockheed Martin, the Technology Alliance of Central New York, and NASA.

 Sign up for notification when registration opens for a student STEM competition: